 The director of student programs may involve the instructor, department chairperson, and/or the appropriate dean when a problem arises concerning a specific classroom activity or course requirement.
-At the beginning of each semester, the student should contact the Office of Student Programs to notify the student's instructors of the special considerations required of a disabled student.
+At the beginning of each semester, the student should contact the Office of Student Programs to notify the student's instructors of the special considerations required of a student with a disability.
 This cooperation enhances the probability of a student's success in a course.

-To ensure the safety of all students, the College requests that all disabled students file their schedules with the Campus Police each term.
+To ensure the safety of all students, the College requests that all students with disabilities file their schedules with the Campus Police each term.
 This information will be used only in the event of a fire or other natural disaster.

-Suggestions as to how William Paterson College can more effectively assist disabled students are welcomed and should be addressed to the Director of Student Programs.
+Suggestions as to how William Paterson College can more effectively assist students with disabilities are welcomed and should be addressed to the Director of Student Programs.
 General questions pertaining to accessibility and accommodations of students should be directed to the Office of Student Programs, Matelson Hall 106, 595-2491.

-Any disabled student who believes that he or she has been a victim of discrimination should refer to the Discrimination Complaint Procedure published in the Student Handbook for resolution of the grievance.
+Any student with a disability who believes that he or she has been a victim of discrimination should refer to the Discrimination Complaint Procedure published in the Student Handbook for resolution of the grievance.